What are the benefits of boarding at a relatively young age?

 How does boarding affect family life?

 Boarding can enhance family life in several ways.
-Many boarding families comment that time together at exeats, half terms and holidays is more "special."
-One boy a few years ago insisted on being a boarder, despite his father's protestations, clinching the argument with the remark, "But, Daddy, you are never home in time."
+Many boarding families comment that time together at weekends, exeats, half terms and holidays is more "special."
 Boarding parents can work hard in the knowledge that their children are cared for, happy and busy at school.
 When families are together they often find relationships are enhanced by appreciation of "quality time" and the lack of some parental stresses such as the school run or managing homework.

 What sort of boarding does the Dragon offer?

-Dragon boarders are a mixture of local, national and international children, so we offer "full boarding" - with plenty of opportunity for those who choose to do so to home on 'open' weekends - plus some “Day Boarding” for boys and girls in Year 4, 5 and 6.
+Dragon boarders are a mixture of local, national and international children, so we offer "full boarding" - with plenty of opportunity for those who choose to do so to home on 'open' weekends - plus some “Day Boarding”.
 The system allows families to be together regularly where this is possible, and where it is not, for the children to be well catered for here at school.

 At the quarter and three-quarter term mark there are regular breaks or 'exeats'.
 These usually run from Friday lunchtime through to Sunday night.
 The half-term holidays are sufficiently long (e.g. two weeks in the Christmas Term) to allow overseas boarders the option of returning home.
 For London families there is a coach service to and from Kensington.
 Boarders whose families live overseas are escorted to/from the airport.

 How much contact do children have with their parents in term time?

 The boarders have easy and frequent contact with their parents.
 Each boarder has an email address and can send/receive emails at any of the school's computers.
 They also have personal pin numbers for the telephones in the boarding houses.
 In addition the school upholds the important boarding tradition of a weekly letter home.